 The Authority will continue to fully comply with all applicable environmental laws, regulations, and policies and does not currently anticipate any material adverse effects on its continued operations or financial condition as a result of its compliance therewith.
-The possibility that environmental liability may arise is an inherent risk in any development such as the TransPark.
-Additionally, unforeseeable legislative actions by federal, state, or local governments regarding new environmental laws or regulations could increase the cost of and/or delay in developing the TransPark.
+The possibility that environmental liability may arise is an inherent risk in any development such as the Global TransPark.
+Additionally, unforeseeable legislative actions by federal, state, or local governments regarding new environmental laws or regulations could increase the cost of and/or delay in developing the Global TransPark.

 Commitments - The Authority has established an encumbrance system to track its outstanding commitments on construction projects and other purchases.
-There were no outstanding commitments on construction projects or other purchases at June 30, 2016, however there are long-range environmental commitments based on the United States Army Corps of Engineers Section 404 permit for the activities described above.
+There were outstanding commitments on construction projects of \$442,759 at June 30, 2017.
+There are long-range environmental commitments based on the United States Army Corps of Engineers Section 404 permit for the activities described above.

 Concentration of Risk - The Authority is a state agency for the State of North Carolina and, therefore, receives financial support from the State.
-Excluding capital contributions and investment earnings, the Authority received 33% of its financial support from the State for the year ended June 30, 2016 compared to 29% during the prior year.
+Excluding capital contributions and investment earnings, the Authority received 28% of its financial support from the State for the year ended June 30, 2017 compared to 33% during the prior year.